 At First and At Last depend on that the selection order is saved: the order is lost, for instance, after changing selection mode.

-- If UVs is ticked in the Operator panel, the UV mapping coordinates, if existing, will be corrected to avoid image distortion.
+- If UVs is ticked in the Adjust Last Operation panel, the UV mapping coordinates, if existing, will be corrected to avoid image distortion.

 - Merge Distance

-- Sets the distance threshold for merging vertices, in Blender units.
+- Sets the distance threshold for merging vertices.

 - Allows vertices in selection to be merged with unselected vertices.
 When disabled, selected vertices will only be merged with other selected ones.